Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Introduction

-At this stage, Model inversion attacks can be classified into two types based on the attacker's background knowledge: the white-box and the black-box scenarios.
 In the white-box scenario, the attacker has full access to the structure and parameters of the target model, while in the black-box scenario, the attacker can only access the predictions (confidence vectors or labels) of the target model without providing gradient or other information.
 For the face recognition model, the existing white-box attacks \cite{fredrikson2015model} iteratively optimize the input image by feeding a noise image to the target model and minimizing the loss between the prediction and target label, achieved through a gradient descent algorithm.
-In order to obtain more semantic and meaningful images on deep neural networks, state-of-the-art methods \cite{zhang2020secret}\cite{chen2021knowledge}\cite{yuan2023pseudo} generate the input image by feeding noisy vectors to the generator in a GAN trained with an auxiliary dataset, therefore the optimization turns to the noisy vectors.
-In contrast, the existing black-box attack \cite{yang2019neural}\cite{zhu2022label} is to optimize a generator by gradient descent to minimize the distance loss between the generated and auxiliary images.
+Whereas, in the attack scenarios where the target model is usually a DNN (e.g., convolutional neural networks (CNNs)), the sensitive features to be recovered often lie in a high-dimensional, continuous data space.
+Directly optimizing over the high-dimensional space without any constraints may generate unrealistic features lacking semantic information\cite{fredrikson2015model}\cite{zhang2020secret}.
+In order to obtain more semantic and meaningful images on CNNs\cite{lecun1998gradient}, state-of-the-art methods \cite{zhang2020secret}\cite{chen2021knowledge}\cite{yuan2023pseudo} generate the image by feeding noisy vectors to the generator in a generative adversarial network (GAN)\cite{goodfellow2020generative} trained with an auxiliary dataset, therefore the optimization turns to the noisy vectors and generator.

+In contrast, the existing black-box attack \cite{yang2019neural}\cite{zhu2022label} is to optimize a generator by gradient descent to minimize the pixel loss between the generated and auxiliary images.
 The generated images are produced by the aforementioned generator based on the predictions of the target model for the auxiliary data.
+In addition, based on the black-box model output confidence or label, the attacks can be categorized into “data reconstruction" and “training class inference" \cite{yang2019neural}.
+The “data reconstruction" is mainly based on the prediction confidence vector of the target model to recover the input samples \cite{yang2019neural}, while “training class inference" is based on the one-hot vectors or labels to recover the representative samples of the target \cite{yang2019neural}\cite{zhu2022label}.
+Since this paper studies label-only scenarios, our research belongs to the “training class inference".